asearfos/chipper/docs/chipper_manual.md

 3. *segmentedSyllables\_tossed* with a list of the files that were tossed.

-Each file submitted will also have an associated gzip used in the next steps in Chipper.

-*Note: If Chipper crashes during segmentation (or the user exits), the text files will not be output; however, gzips for any segmentations that were submitted will be present in the output folder.
+*Note: If Chipper crashes during segmentation (or the user exits Chipper), the text files will not be output; however, gzips for any segmentations that were submitted will be present in the output folder.
 To run the next steps, only gzips are needed.
 The text outputs are solely for the user's